 I was born as a Sembiring Pelawi, a karonese clan in Indonesia.
-Born at Surabaya, I was raised in the middle of plural community that tries to live Indonesia’s motto : Bhinneka Tunggal Ika.
+Born at Surabaya, I was raised in the middle of a plural community that tries to live Indonesia’s motto: Bhinneka Tunggal Ika.
 I see diversity as a strength instead of weakness, as long it’s sewn in unity and peace.
-Because of this, I have my personal values while respecting others who doesn’t agree with me.
+Because of this, I have my personal values while respecting others who don’t agree with me.

-I got my bachelor degree from Institut Teknologi Bandung (class of 2009), majored in Informatics / Computer Science.
-During my undergrad days, I found interest in how apps can help our daily life – whether it online office suites for taking meeting notes, URL-shorteners for sharing lecture links, or cloud-based storages for accessing your documents anywhere.
-I aspire to create software that can assist people lives.
+I got my bachelor’s degree from Institut Teknologi Bandung (class of 2009), majored in Informatics / Computer Science.
+During my undergrad days, I found interest in how apps can help our daily life.
+There’s plenty of examples available: Online office suites for taking meeting notes, URL-shorteners for sharing lecture links, or cloud-based storage for accessing your documents anywhere.
+I aspire to create software that can assist people’s lives.

 About this blog

-I mainly use my brain as a “processor” instead of a “storage”.
+I mainly use my brain as a “processor” instead of a “storage.”
 This leads to a personal habit of mine, which is writing a huge amount of personal notes.
-I normally write my learned lessons in Evernote, keeping it for myself.
-During my days in university, I found myself helped a lot from others’ notes or lessons in a form of a blog post, usually from my seniors 😉.
-I also love to read Jeff Atwood’s blog on my class breaks, heck, even one of my coursework was inspired by one of his blog post.
-Moving on to professional scene, I saw a lot of software engineering community leaders do the same practice, e.g. Mattt Thompson and Natasha Murashev.
+I usually write my learned lessons in Evernote, keeping it for myself.
+During my days in university, I found myself helped a lot from others’ notes or experiences in the form of a blog post, usually from my seniors 😉.
+I also love to read Jeff Atwood’s blog on my class breaks, heck, even one of my coursework was inspired by one of his blog posts.
+Moving on to the professional scene, I saw a lot of software engineering community leaders do the same practice, e.g., Mattt Thompson and Natasha Murashev.
 Their blogs have inspired me to do the same.